 In addition, respondents had engaged in several energy conservation behaviours.
 Around 87% ensured they turned off the lights whenever they left their rooms, and 94% turned off their air conditioner when no one was in the room.
 Also, about 94% ensured that their windows were opened when the outside temperature was cool on bright days and 95% claimed that they used special low electricity consumption lighting bulbs at home and offices.
 More so, about 92% of respondents ensured that their fridge/refrigerator doors were properly closed after use.

-On the contrary, some respondents claimed that they do not turn off the stand-by button of their TV set, nor do they unplug all of their electrical devices when not in use, at around 70% and 58% of the respondents, respectively.
+On the contrary, some respondents claimed that they do not turn off the stand-by button of their TV set, nor do they unplug all of their electrical devices when not in use, with around 70% and 58% of the respondents, respectively.
 This implies that there is a need for energy efficiency advocacy on the aspect of saving Phantom loads among solar energy users.

 Among other efficient behaviours, analysis from the mean (0.97) revealed that more respondents were willing to turn off the air conditioner in rooms when there were no people.